God does not “see” sin…

 True (radical) forgiveness and the mercy it seems to entail, at their deepest and most sublime levels, is not about what others are doing or not doing.
 Real forgiveness is meant first and foremost for ourselves.

 We forgive ourselves for seeing others through (and as) our own judgements, our own alienation, and all the many ways we have learned to project our learned and conditioned beliefs in separation onto a seeming world of “others.”

-True and radical forgiveness, in the midst of fully meeting with itself in a world once thought of as “other,” becomes no more.
+True and radical forgiveness, in the midst of a full meeting with itself, here in the midst of a world we tend to think of as “other,” becomes no more.
 It was always, in a sense, a temporary passage.
-Eventually it is longer needed in any of the ways it once believed itself to be.
+What was believed no longer is.
+And so now complete, forgiveness is no longer needed, at least not in any of the ways it once believed itself to be.

-True forgiveness is the ego’s greatest enemy, yet it is only an “enemy” in the ego’s “eyes” of separation… Love sees no enemy, no “other,” only love.
+True forgiveness is the ego’s greatest enemy, yet it is only an “enemy” through the ego’s “eyes” of separation.
+Love sees no enemy, no “other,” only love.
 In such seeings as this, over time, ego or separation identity will slowly dissolve into the nothing it always was.

 Mercy becomes now simply to see others and the world through true radical forgiveness, or in other words through the eyes of God, Goddess, Love.

 “When I believe I am the body, then I am your faithful servant.
 When I know I am the soul, I know myself to be a spark of your eternal Light.
 And when I have the vision (seeing) of truth, you and I, my Lord, are one and the same.”

 Hanuman is the evolved state of our unruly monkey mind that constantly jumps from thought to thought.
 This (devoted) mind is fully focused on the presence of the Divine Self, the Lord of Life within the heart.